-We have a love hate relationship with brussel sprouts at our house, can’t say we love them and can’t say we hate them.
+We have a love-hate relationship with Brussels sprouts at our house, can’t say we love them and can’t say we hate them.
 Sort of a happy medium, I guess you could say.
-Last year we ventured into the land of brussel sprouts and fried them up with some duck fat; duck fat makes everything taste better!
-We keep trying, slowly but surely, the brussel sprout has been popping up onto our dinner table.
+Last year we ventured into the land of Brussels sprouts and fried them up with some duck fat; duck fat makes everything taste better!
+We keep trying, slowly but surely, the brussels sprout has been popping up onto our dinner table.
 This recipe for Brussels Sprout Salad with Pomegranate Seeds just happens to be a favorite.

 A couple weeks ago, I grabbed a bag of them and decided to play with them a bit.
 I wanted to create a salad, something different, something light and refreshing.
 I felt I was going out on a limb but after much thought, I decided I would not cook them.
 I tossed around the idea of steaming, blanching and boiling (eeekkkssss) but then decided raw.
-I sliced the brussel sprouts and red onion very thin using a mandoline as I wanted the dish to be very delicate.
-Tossed with a handful of pomegranate seeds and drizzled with a vinaigrette made of tea seed oil, meyer lemon juice, and sherry vinegar, created a pretty salad.
-The tea seed oil is very light and mixes really well with vinegars and citrus as it does not mask the flavors of the dressing or of the salad ingredients.
-We both agreed that we really enjoyed the sprouts, more, when they are served raw instead of over-cooked.
-In fact it was so good that I had to hide it from my god-daughter as she wanted to gobble it up.
-This recipe is perfect as a light lunch as well as dinner side.
+I sliced the Brussels sprouts and red onion very thin using a mandoline as I wanted the dish to be very delicate.
+Tossed with a handful of pomegranate seeds and drizzled with a vinaigrette made of tea seed oil, Meyer lemon juice, and sherry vinegar created a pretty salad.
+The tea seed oil is very light and mixes really well with vinegar and citrus as it does not mask the flavors of the dressing or of the salad ingredients.
+We both agreed that we really enjoyed the sprouts, more when they are served raw instead of over-cooked.
+In fact, it was so good that I had to hide it from my god-daughter as she wanted to gobble it up.
+This recipe is perfect for a light lunch as well as a dinner side.

 Brussels Sprout Salad with Pomegranate Seeds